An Optimal Algorithm for Strongly Convex Minimization under Affine Constraints: Derivation of the Algorithm and Proof of Theorem

 We denote by $\mQ$ the $(d+p)\times(d+p)$ matrix defined blockwise by

 where $\mI_\sX$ (resp. $\mI_{\sY}$) is the identity matrix over $\sX$ (resp. $\sY$). \begin{lemma} The following equality holds:

-\end{lemma} Lemma~\ref{lem:FB}, proven in the Appendix, enables to view Algorithm~\ref{alg:ALV} as a variant of the Forward--Backward algorithm involving monotone operators, see~\cite[Section 26.14]{bau17} or~\cite{con19} for more details.
+\end{lemma} Lemma~\ref{lem:FB}, proved in the Supplementary Material, enables to view Algorithm~\ref{alg:ALV} as a variant of the Forward--Backward algorithm involving monotone operators, see~\cite[Section 26.14]{bau17} or~\citep{con19} for more details.
 The Forward--Backward algorithm is a fixed-point algorithm.
 For instance, one can see in Equation~\eqref{ALV:eq:xy1} that a fixed point $(x^k,y^k) = (x^{\star},y^{\star})$ is a solution to~\eqref{eq:pd1}.
 Hence, Algorithm~\ref{alg:ALV} can be viewed as an accelerated primal--dual fixed-point algorithm.